Bonbisu/fleet-site/README.md

 ### About Code

-Code is a set of files writted by developers to developers, in order to do some task in computer.
+Code is a set of files written by developers to developers, in order to do some task in computer.

 > A program, often referred to as source code or just code, is a set of special instructions to tell the computer what tasks to perform.